NikKowPHP/social-brain/chapters/chapter-11.md

 *   **For the Architect:** Your mission is to focus on observing non-verbal data.
 Ignore the content of what's being said and watch the flow of eye contact, posture, and who interrupts whom.
 Form a hypothesis based only on that data.
 *   **For the Connector:** You naturally absorb the feeling of a room.
 Your task is to translate that feeling into a concrete hypothesis.
 Instead of "the vibe is off," try to form a specific prediction: "I predict that if the boss speaks, everyone will agree with her."
 *   **For the Sentinel:** You are already scanning for threats.
 Your challenge is to scan for rewards.
 What behavior seems to get a positive social response in this group (e.g., making a joke, praising someone else's work)?
 Form a hypothesis about what this group values.
+*   **For the Adaptive Profile:** This chapter is your superpower.
+Your challenge is to test your adaptation skills consciously.
+Intentionally adopt the communication style of the group for the first half of a meeting, and then intentionally introduce a slightly different (but still respectful) style in the second half.
+For example, if the group is very direct, try using an Empathy Loop.
+Observe what happens.

 ---
 ### **Neuro-Toolkit: The Adaptive Brain**